There's something we need to talk about and

 it ain't pretty or glamorous

-- it's the 'potato defect'
+- it's the 'Potato Taste Defect'

-We love coffees from central Africa so much so they are featured in this month's subscription (specifically Rwanda and Burundi).
+We love coffees from central Africa so much so they are featured in this month's coffee subscription (specifically Rwanda and Burundi).
 They are fantastic examples of what this region offers - and more than that they host completely unique flavours in the world coffee game.

 However, there is this one thing that is out of the control of the producers, exporters and roasters - potato defect.
 Its presence has been drastically culled in the last two decades, turning around an industry that was at the time looking gloomy.
 Even the most carefully cultivated and meticulously processed coffees from this region have the defect.
 The good news?
 It affects 1 bean in 10'000 - that's nothing right?
 But we want to educate you.
 It will cause you no harm, it may just surprise you on the odd occasion.

-SO WHAT IS IT?
+SO WHAT IS COFFEE TASTE DEFECT?

 You're grinding your cup of morning coffee and all of a sudden there's a waft of freshly peeled potatoes.
 Who's prepping lunch you think?
 Nope, it's Mr Potato defect!
 The potato defect is created by an airborne bacteria that can enter the coffee cherry whenever there is a puncture/tear in the outer skin.

-You might ask why sell this coffee if it has the potential to hold defects? - Trust us, it's a truly amazing coffee and the producers will do everything in their powers to hand sort and remove any beans that may be affected.
+You might ask why sell this coffee if it has the potential to hold defects?
+Trust us, it's a truly amazing coffee and the producers will do everything in their powers to hand sort and remove any visibly damaged beans that may be affected.
 Denying ourselves and you the pleasure of tasting the delightful and uniquely delicious coffees from Rwanda and Burundi would be a far greater crime.
 It is also a matter of principle for us here at RAVE.
 Producers in Rwanda and Burundi are some of the most under-privileged in Africa, yet they produce some of the most unique and delicious coffees.
 They deserve our support for the last decade's hard work in elevating their quality.

 WHAT DO I NEED TO DO?